alienarena/alienarena/trunk/steambuild/readme.txt

 Build steps
 ---------------------------------------------------------------------------------------------------------
-10. This might be needed everytime:
-Run 64-bit shell from the steam SDK (assuming you installed it in ~/sdk):
-> ~/sdk/tools/linux/shell-amd64.sh

-11. cd into the steambuild folder
+10. cd into the steambuild folder

-12. Do a make clean
+11. Do a make clean
 > make clean

-13. Make
+12. Make
 > sudo schroot --chroot steamrt_scout_amd64 -- make -j 4

-14. Copy alienarena.x86_64 to the steam folder to test it
+13. Copy alienarena.x86_64 to the steam folder to test it